-For those of you who have established a donor advised fund (DAFs) for your charitable giving consider transfering the funds in your DAF account to any one of these financial institutions that offers that service.
+For those of you who have established a donor advised fund (DAFs) for your charitable giving consider transferring the funds in your DAF account to any one of these financial institutions that offer that service.
 The very act of your money sitting in that bank is a charitable contribution of sorts.

 Where to Bank Black, Hispanic, or Native American

 One United Bank, which says it is the largest black-owned bank in the nation, is both a black-owned bank and a CDFI.
 Julien and Kirsten from Rich and Regular proudly started banking black at One United Bank last year.
 Julien relays their rationale and encourages others to do the same in this post noting the increasing racial wealth gap and predatory and unseemly practices implemented by so many of the larger banks.

 If you are interested in perusing a list of black-owned banks in the US and learning more about the important role they play check out this article from Nerd Wallet.
 And don’t forget to shout it loud and proud if you do move some of your money into one of these banks using the #bankblack hashtag.

 For those seeking credit unions committed to serving Hispanic communities check out Juntos Avanzamos.
 You can also use the search feature on this page of their website to find their member institutions.
 Additional information on the topic can be found in this similarly helpful and comprehensive article about Latino Credit Unions also published by Nerd Wallet.